PeterChen7274/160-project/README.md

 ## Technology

 Built with SwiftUI for iOS
-SQLite database with Python API for hazard storage
+SQLite database with Python API for hazard storage.

 ## Development Status
 Currently in prototype phase based on extensive user research with experienced hikers in the Berkeley area.